How to Map Road Networks to Graph Nodes and Edges

 for _, row in gdf.iterrows():

-# Split this line at every interior intersection point that lies on it.
+# Split this line at every crossing point that actually touches it.

 for pt in split_pts: